-Our scholarly work is grouped into three synergetic research clusters.
-These clusters address different contexts, applications, and techniques.
+Our scholarly work is grouped into four synergetic research clusters.

 These are groups of researchers and students whose work and expertise are applied to a common area, field, or theme, or who are involved in a collaborative research project, or set of related projects.

 Based on the idea that competency is a sum of skills, knowledge and attitudes, these research clusters are integrated horizontally through activities such as journal clubs, research rounds and meetings in order to create a competency based health professions education.

 These are groups of developers, researchers and students who conduct research and development activities within specific technology or methodology development areas, such as virtual reality, additive manufacturing, gaming and simulated person methodology, and provide strategic and technical support for the research initiatives and clusters.